Royal Canadian Mint

-The Royal Canadian Mint (Monnaie royale canadienne) is the mint of Canada and a Crown corporation, operating under the Royal Canadian Mint Act.
-The shares of the Mint are held in trust for the Crown in right of Canada.
+The Royal Canadian Mint (Monnaie royale canadienne) is the mint of Canada and a Crown corporation, operating under an act of parliament referred to as the Royal Canadian Mint Act.
+The shares of the mint are held in trust for the Crown in right of Canada.

-The Mint produces all of Canada's circulation coins, and manufactures circulation coins on behalf of other nations.
-The Mint also designs and manufactures precious and base metal collector coins; gold, silver, palladium, and platinum bullion coins; medals, as well as medallions and tokens.
+The mint produces all of Canada's circulation coins, and manufactures circulation coins on behalf of other nations.
+The mint also designs and manufactures precious and base metal collector coins; gold, silver, palladium, and platinum bullion coins; medals, as well as medallions and tokens.
 It further offers gold and silver refinery and assay services.

-The Mint serves the public's interest but is also mandated to operate "in anticipation of profit" (i.e., to function in a commercial manner without relying on taxpayer support to fund its operations).
-Like private-sector companies, the Mint has a board of directors consisting of a chair, the president and CEO of the Mint, and eight other directors.
+The mint serves the public's interest but is also mandated to operate "in anticipation of profit" (i.e., to function in a commercial manner without relying on taxpayer support to fund its operations).
+Like private-sector companies, the mint has a board of directors consisting of a chair, the president and CEO of the mint, and eight other directors.

-Traditionally, the president of the Royal Canadian Mint is known as the Master of the Mint, currently Marie Lemay, who was appointed to the position in 2018.
-The board of directors, through the chair, is accountable to the Minister of Finance.
-The Minister serves as the link between the Mint, Cabinet and Parliament.

-The Mint was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc. from 2007 to 2010.

-In March 2012, the Canadian government decided to cease the production of pennies.
-The final penny was minted at the RCM's Winnipeg, Manitoba, plant on the morning of May 4, 2012.

-In April 2012, the Mint announced it was developing MintChip, a digital currency to allow anonymous transactions backed by the Government of Canada and denominated in a variety of currencies.
-On January 12, 2016, it was announced that MintChip had been sold to Toronto-based nanoPay.

 History

+For the first fifty years of Canadian coinage (cents meant to circulate in the Province of Canada were first struck in 1858), the coins were struck at the Royal Mint in London, though some were struck at the private Heaton Mint in Birmingham, England.
+As Canada emerged as a nation in its own right, its need for coinage increased.
+In 1890, building a branch of the Royal Mint in Ottawa was proposed and was eventually authorized in 1901.

+The Ottawa branch of the Royal Mint was officially opened on January 2, 1908.
+During a short ceremony, Lord Grey and his wife, Lady Grey, activated the presses.
+The first coin struck was a 50-cent coin.
+When the facility first opened, it had 61 employees.
+Three years later, the mint began refining gold by electrolysis in its assay department.
+This method proved to be too time-consuming, and, in 1915, the mint introduced a new chlorination process developed in Australia to reduce processing times and increase the mint's gold refining capacity.

-When first established in Ottawa in 1908, the Royal Canadian Mint operated as the Ottawa branch mint of the British Royal Mint.
-In 1931, Canada became an independent dominion of the British Empire and the assets of the Mint were transferred to the Canadian government.
-In December 1931, the Mint was established as the Royal Canadian Mint and as a branch of the Department of Finance via an act of Parliament.
-In April 1969, the Royal Canadian Mint was incorporated as a Crown corporation via the Royal Canadian Mint Act for the purpose of minting coins and associated activities.
+In 1931, Canada became an independent dominion of the British Empire and the assets of the mint were transferred to the Canadian government.
+In December 1931, the mint was established as the Royal Canadian Mint and as a branch of the Department of Finance via an act of Parliament.

+In 1960, Master of the Mint Norval Alexander Parker proposed a new facility to expand minting capacity.
+At this time, the Ottawa mint had reached capacity, while a large number of Canadian 10¢ coins were produced in the Philadelphia Mint in the United States and all numismatic coins were produced in Hull, Quebec.
+A 1968 study also showed that the Ottawa Mint facility was antiquated.
+Funds were allocated for a new facility, but no space within Ottawa was found.